sarahkitten/Pokemon-Catch/README.md

 - 🎯 Type Pokemon names to catch them
 - 🎉 Visual feedback with confetti animations
 - 📊 Progress tracking
+- 🌈 Collapsible filter sidebar with:
+  - Region selection (by generation)
+  - Pokemon type filtering
+  - First letter filtering
+  - Randomize individual filters
+  - Reset filters to default
+  - Easy mode for spelling
 - 🎨 Responsive design
-- 🌈 Colorful UI with Pokemon-themed styling
 - 🏆 Completion celebration when all Pokemon are caught

 ## How to Play

 1. Type the name of a Pokemon you want to catch
 2. If the name is correct, the Pokemon will be added to your collection
+3. Use the sidebar filters to:
+   - Focus on specific regions/generations
+   - Filter by Pokemon type
+   - Filter by the first letter of names
+   - Enable easy mode for more forgiving spelling
-3. Try to catch all Pokemon to complete the game!
+4. Try to catch all Pokemon to complete the game!
-4. You can give up at any time to see the remaining Pokemon
+5. You can give up at any time to see the remaining Pokemon

 ## Technologies Used